IBM/kar/docs/KAR.md

-Because KAR makes explicit requests to construct and destruct actor instances to application components, these components can save the actor instance state to the application persistent store before destruction and restore the actor instance state upon reconstruction to give the illusion of a persistent actor instance.
+Because KAR makes explicit requests to construct and destruct actor instances to application components, these components can save the actor instance state to the application persistent store before destruction and restore the actor instance state upon reconstruction in order to give the illusion of a persistent actor instance.

 KAR may migrate an actor instance from one application component to another when no method is running on the instance by first destructing the existing instance